Irukse/practice/README.md

-## Практическое задание в рамках стажировки в компании Bell Integrator
+## Practical assignment as part of the internship at the company Bell Integrator
-#### Даны:
+#### Given:

-* организации с офисами и сотрудниками
+* organizations with offices and employees
-* справочники с типами документов и кодами стран
+* Directories with document types and country codes
 #### REST архитектура:
-Все описанные возвращаемые типы данных находятся в параметре data.
+All the described return data types are in the data parameter.
-Везде, где не написан метод, использовать POST
+Wherever the method is not written, use POST
  1. api/organization/list
-In (фильтр):
+In (filter):
 {
-  “name”:””, //обязательный параметр
+  “name”:””, //required parameter
   “inn”:””,
   “isActive”:””
 }